kokkekpek/simple-wallet-smart-contract/docs/CODE_STYLE.md

 ## Structure
 ### Each contract consists of several blocks
-Each block begins with a three-line commentary for easy navigation.
+Each block begins with a two-line commentary for easy navigation.
 Blocks in the following order.
 ```sol
     /**********
      * EVENTS *
      **********/
     event BidEvent(uint128 id, address creator, address bider, uint128 value);

     /**************